authup/python-sdk/README.md

     password="password",
 )

-with httpx.AsyncClient(auth=authup) as client:
+async with httpx.AsyncClient(auth=authup) as client:
     response = await client.get("https://authup.org")
     print(response.status_code)

 ```

 ### requests
-Since requests is a synchronous library, the plugin is also synchronous.
+Since [requests](https://github.com/psf/requests) is a synchronous library, the plugin is also synchronous.
 You can use the `AuthupRequests` class and
 use it with the `requests.Session` or the `requests.request` functions:
 > **Note**
 > Requires the `requests` extra to be installed. `pip install authup-py[requests]`